 “There’s this idea that the great Aussie dream is to move into a home that you own and if you haven’t done that then the dream hasn’t come true for you.
 But with generational change that’s just not true.
 You’ve got a lot of people who are the choice renters because they prefer the lifestyle.
 And they themselves might be landlords so financially they’re rocketing ahead,” he said.

 “Renters comprise nearly a third of Australian households.
 For the modern Aussie renter technology underpins and has become completely fused with their lifestyle.
 This group is among the first to jump onto new technologies, keeping abreast of the latest trends and, where possible, the latest devices.
 Accessing the internet quickly from their new rental property is a must for them,” Mr McCrindle said.

 So what exactly is this new type of renter looking for?
 The study found these were the top 5 lifestyle features renters desired and they are prepared to pay for them:

 - Cable internet access (31%)

 - Strong mobile signal (25%)

 - Number of power points in a room (22%)

-Before buying an investment property in Sydney, seek professional advice you’re your accountant, financial adviser, mortgage broker and even rental managers so you make a sound decision and investment.
+Before buying an investment property on the Central Coast or in Sydney, seek professional advice you’re your accountant, financial adviser, mortgage broker and even rental managers so you make a sound decision and investment.